Dean College Financial Aid Policies

 In addition to the academic progress standards published in the Academic Policies section of the catalog, financial aid recipients must meet academic progress criteria established in accordance with federal regulations.
 The Center for Student Financial Planning & Services will evaluate all students at the end of the spring semester after grades are posted.
 Students who are placed on probation will be evaluated each subsequent semester until they are no longer on probation.
 Students who leave the College and are readmitted will be evaluated before aid is offered regardless of the term in which they return to Dean.

 Students must also successfully complete 60% of all attempted coursework.
 Any course in which a student is enrolled after the regular drop/add period is considered an attempted course.
 A passing grade is successful completion of a course with a grade of “D–” or better.
-Failure, withdrawal after the second week (or at any time during which a withdrawal grade of “W,” “WP,” “WF,” “RW,” “RP” or “RF” will be posted to the student’s transcript) or an “Incomplete” (“I”) in a class constitutes an attempted course that is not successfully completed.
+Per the Academic Catalog: A failure grade ("F"), withdrawal grade (a "W" or "RW"), or an “Incomplete” grade– (“I”) in a class constitutes an attempted course that is not successfully completed.
 Repeated courses will be counted when measuring this standard.

 Federal aid recipients cannot continue to receive aid after they have attempted more than 150% of the number of credits required for their degree.
 For example, students who have attempted more than 180 credits for a 120 credit-hour degree will be ineligible for additional aid for subsequent terms.
 Transfer credits are counted in the total number of credits attempted.
 Repeated courses will be counted when measuring this standard.